d| h| m| s

 • Box 10: Dependent care benefits

-• Box 12: Encompasses 30 sub-categories from A to II to provide information to the IRS if an amount is taxable income.
-The sub-categories include things such as: retirement plan contributions, employer contributions to health insurance and HSAs, taxable cost of group term life insurance, and substantiated employee business expense reimbursements.
+• Box 12: Encompasses 30 sub-categories from A to HH to provide information to the IRS if an amount is taxable income.
+The sub-categories include things such as: retirement plan contributions, employer contributions to health insurance and health savings account (HSA), taxable cost of group term life insurance, and substantiated employee business expense reimbursements.

 • Box 13: Statutory employee, retirement plan, and third-party sick pay